- What To Expect From Your Care Team

-In general, prescriptions for medications are not called in without a health care provider seeing and examining the patient first.
+In general, prescriptions for medications are not called in without a physician seeing and examining the patient first.

 For prescription refills, please call our office with the following information: full name, date of birth, phone number, prescription, dosage, and pharmacy’s name and phone number.
-Refills will be called in to a pharmacy within 3 business days.
+Refills will be called in to a pharmacy within 24 hours.

 Physical forms can be dropped off during normal business hours.
-Forms will be available for pickup after within 1 week.
+Forms will be available for pickup after 48 hours.

 - Insurance & Billing